Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: PROVOTYPE DESIGN

-\item \textbf{Data Usage \% Indicator:} Building on the Data Type Weighting, this feature visualizes how data types contribute to individual recommendations, giving users clear feedback on their adjustments.
-Each recommended content has a color-coded “info” icon representing the dominant data source(s) (e.g., blue = demographics, green = interaction patterns).
-Users can hover over it to quickly grasp the main driver(s) and their percentage(s).
-To reduce cognitive overload, we avoid showing a full breakdown of all contributing types.
-Such indicators establish a direct feedback loop: changes in the backend weighting sliders will be reflected in the front-end feed.
-For example, users can observe a greater frequency of green icons if they increase Interaction Patterns to "high," making the impact of their control tangible and reinforcing their sense of agency over the system.
+\textbf{Data Usage \% Indicator:} Building on the Data Type Weighting, this component visualizes how they shape individual recommendations.
+Existing \textit{“Why you see this”} explanations (e.g., Facebook, TikTok) offer only high-level categories and do not convey the strength of contributing signals or show how user adjustments alter system behavior.
+Drawing on the “Plug and Play” in \cite{luria2023co}, we attach a color-coded “info” icon to each item to surface the dominant data source(s) and their approximate contribution when users hover over it (e.g., blue = demographics, green = interaction patterns) (see Figure \ref{fig:dm}-2).
+To reduce cognitive load, we omit full numeric breakdowns of all contributing types.
+This creates a direct feedback loop between backend weighting sliders and front-end feed: for example, users should see more green icons after raising Interaction Patterns to “high,” making user impact visible and reinforcing their sense of agency over how the system operates.

-\item \textbf{Data Aging Setting:} In addition to data types, users can adjust the time-wise focus of data used in generating recommendations.
-A slider enables users to prioritize long-term behavior or recent interactions (e.g., past few days, weeks, or months) to restrict recommendation data usage to that period (see Figure \ref{fig:dm}-2).
-By making the system’s handling of temporal data explicit and adjustable, this feature enhances transparency and lets users tailor recommendations to their current interests and needs.
+\textbf{Data Aging Setting:} Beyond data types, users can adjust the time-wise scope of data used for personalization.
+While current systems allow users to edit or delete history, or set how long the history is retained (e.g., YouTube, Facebook), the Data Aging Setting introduces a new temporal dimension by letting users specify whether recommendations should rely more on recent or long-term behavior (e.g., prioritize activities from the past few days) (see Figure \ref{fig:dm}-3).
+By making the system’s handling of temporal data explicit and adjustable, this feature enhances transparency and helps users tailor recommendations to their evolving interests and needs.

-\item \textbf{Data Diary:} Serving as a record of how user behavior shapes their recommendations over time, the Data Diary functions like a system log.
-It discloses user actions (e.g., searches, followed creators, content skips) and their effects on the type and frequency of recommended content (see Figure \ref{fig:dm}-3).
-By showing how specific interactions increase or decrease recommendations, it helps users understand the dynamic link between their behavior and system response.
-For privacy and relevance, the diary retains data for a limited period (e.g., three months), offering a concise, meaningful view of recent activity without overwhelming historical information. \end{itemize}
+\textbf{Data Diary:} Most platforms show activity histories but do not link user actions to changes in recommendation patterns.
+The Data Diary fills this gap by presenting a lightweight log that reveals how user actions (e.g., searches, followed creators, content skips) alter the type and frequency of recommended content over time (see Figure \ref{fig:dm}-4).
+This causal visibility echoes transparency efforts but extends them by illustrating how user behavior amplifies or dampens recommendations.
+For privacy and relevance, the diary retains only recent activity (e.g., three months), offering a concise and interpretable view without overwhelming historical details.